 With JCB providing a single platform for finding candidates, you should make good use of it.
 Before spending time on interviews, figure out precisely what you’re looking for in an employee — think about education, experience, and personality.
 You can use the filtering feature online to find the candidates you’re looking for.

 It’s also valuable to include a clear job description with your vacancy.
-When candidates know what to expect with a certain posiiton, the interview is more likely to go well.
+When candidates know what to expect with a certain position, the interview is more likely to go well.

-Employment laws dictate that you must present recruits with an employment contract.
-This should describe the position, any included benefits, and the associated salary.
+Employment laws dictate that you must present recruits with a written employment contract.
+The contract is required to include several particulars, such as the job description, any included benefits, and the associated salary.
 All details outlined in the agreement must meet the minimums stipulated by national employment laws.

 There is no federal minimum wage in the country, so your hiring process will include wage negotiations that you and your employees agree on.
 You can base salary parameters on qualities such as the difficulty of the job or required education.